mcgnly/DeveloperDocumentation/PubNub/Reference.md

 #### 1. Make sure to download the PubNub [SDK](http://www.pubnub.com/developers/) and incorporate it in your project.

 #### 2. Start by getting a list of the available public devices on the relayr platform.
-In case you have a registered device, you may skip this stage
+In case you have a registered device, you may skip this stage.

 		//Main Call